February 26 incident: Final hours

 By the morning of 29 February, the Righteous Army, consisting of less than 1,500, was surrounded by more than 20,000 loyal government troops and 22 tanks.
 The general attack was planned for 09:00.
 By 05:30 all civilians in the surrounding areas had been evacuated.

 From 08:00 the IJA began a major propaganda push towards the rebel troops.
 Three planes scattered leaflets from the air, a giant ad balloon adorned with the words, "The Imperial Command has been issued, do not resist the Army colors!" was suspended nearby and a series of radio broadcasts were made over NHK.
 The broadcasts and leaflets assured soldiers it was not too late to return to their units and informed them of the imperial command.
-(The broadcasts would cause later problems, for they had promised all crimes would be forgiven.)
-These efforts, together with the hopeless odds, had a devastating effect.
+(The broadcasts would cause later problems since they had promised that all crimes would be forgiven.)
+Those efforts, together with the hopeless odds, had a devastating effect.
 Desertions began shortly after midnight; by 10:00, many of the troops were gone.

-Realizing the hopelessness, by noon all the officers except Andō had released their soldiers.
-Finally, at 13:00, Andō ordered his men to leave and unsuccessfully attempted suicide by shooting himself in the head.
+Realizing the hopelessness of their situation, all the officers except Andō released their soldiers by noon.
+Finally, at 13:00, Andō ordered his men to leave and attempted suicide by shooting himself in the head.
 The rest assembled at the Ministry of War.
-There they met Yamashita and Ishiwara, who suggested that they commit suicide.
+There, they met Yamashita and Ishiwara, who suggested that they commit suicide.
 They allowed the men to keep their sidearms and left.
 Colonel Nobutoki Ide, a member of the General Staff and Nonaka's former commander, came to the building and called for Nonaka to come outside.
 Shortly afterwards, Nonaka shot himself.
 Isobe claimed that Nonaka was forced to commit suicide in an attempt to pressure the rest of the officers to do the same.
 The final rebel officer to commit suicide was Kōno, still hospitalized from the failed attack on Makino, who stabbed himself with a knife a week later.
 The remaining officers were arrested by military police at 18:00.
-They were all stripped of their rank.
+They were all stripped of rank.